-Interim management defined
+Interim Management defined

 Interims are also needed in other contexts.
-The resignation of a key executive, for example, is invariably a critical situation where bridging skills are required for what is generally a lengthy hiring process for the permanent position.
+The resignation or unplanned absence of a key executive, for example, is invariably a critical situation where bridging skills are required for what is generally a lengthy hiring process for the permanent position.
 Equally, successful execution of key projects demands access to experienced, albeit temporary, leadership.